Twin Peaks: The Missing Pieces: Sequel material

 In the Black Lodge, Dale Cooper speaks with the Man from Another Place.

-While Annie Blackburn recovers from her ordeal with Windom Earle, a nurse steals her blue ring, which Laura, Teresa, and Phillip Gerard have also worn.
+While Annie Blackburn recovers from her ordeal with Windom Earle, a nurse steals her green ring, which Laura, Teresa, and Phillip Gerard have also worn.

 Doc Hayward and Sheriff Truman hear Cooper's doppelgänger injure himself.
 The doppelgänger lies on the floor to await them.
 Doc encourages the doppelgänger to get bed rest, but he protests that he has not yet brushed his teeth.

 Background

-David Lynch originally shot more than five hours of footage for Twin Peaks: Fire Walk with Me, which he cut down to two hours and fourteen minutes.
-He explained that he wanted to focus the film on Laura Palmer, that the film's runtime was a concern, and that the deleted scenes "were too tangential to keep the main story progressing properly".
+Lynch originally shot more than five hours of footage for Fire Walk with Me, which he edited to two hours and fourteen minutes.
+He explained that he wanted to focus the film on Laura Palmer, that the runtime was a concern, and that the deleted scenes "were too tangential to keep the main story progressing properly".
 However, he denied making the cuts (at least purely) for runtime reasons.
 He remarked that "it might be good sometime to do a longer version with these other things in, because a lot of the characters that are missing in the finished movie had been filmed.
 They're part of the picture, they're just not necessary for the main story."

-Although the film's editor Mary Sweeney said that Lynch would "love" if the deleted scenes were released, the unused footage was not released for over twenty years.
-Lynch suggested that the distribution companies that owned the home video rights to Fire Walk with Me could not agree with him on a price to edit, mix, and color grade the remaining footage.
+Although editor Mary Sweeney said that Lynch would "love" if the deleted scenes were released, the unused footage went unreleased for over twenty years.
+Lynch suggested that the distributors that owned the home video rights to Fire Walk with Me could not agree with him on a price to edit, mix, and color grade the remaining footage.

-The deleted scenes remained under lock and key, but the film's shooting script was publicly accessible.
-The script gave fans a general sense of what Lynch cut from the final edit, including interactions between Agents Desmond, Stanley, and Cooper; a fight between Desmond and Deer Meadow Sheriff Cable; a lost and disoriented Agent Jeffries; a dinner where Leland Palmer entertains his family; conversations between Laura and BOB's disembodied voice; the revelation that the package of cocaine that Bobby Briggs steals from the deputy was actually baby laxative; and an extended version of the scene where Cooper's doppelgänger interacts with Sheriff Truman and Doc Hayward.
+The scenes remained under lock and key, but the shooting script was publicly accessible.
+The script provided fans a general sense of what Lynch cut from the final edit, including interactions between Agents Desmond, Stanley, and Cooper; a fight between Desmond and Deer Meadow Sheriff Cable; a lost and disoriented Agent Jeffries; a dinner where Leland entertains his family; conversations between Laura and BOB's disembodied voice; the revelation that the package of cocaine that Bobby steals from the deputy was actually baby laxative; and an extended version of the scene where Cooper's doppelgänger interacts with Truman and Doc Hayward.

 During the twenty-two-year interval between Fire Walk with Me and The Missing Pieces, the deleted scenes became a frequent topic of discussion within the Twin Peaks fandom.
 Various commentators described them as the fandom's "Holy Grail".
-At various points, fans campaigned for distributors to release the deleted scenes as a director's cut or as special features to a home video release.
+At various points, fans campaigned for distributors to release the scenes as a director's cut or as special features to a home video release.